Norse settlement of North America: Climate and decline

-The Little Ice Age of this period would have made travel between Greenland and Europe, as well as farming, more difficult.
+The Little Ice Age of this period made travel between Greenland and Europe, as well as farming, more difficult.
 Although the hunting of seal and other animals provided a healthy diet, there was more prestige in cattle farming, and there was increased availability of farms in Scandinavian countries depopulated by famine and plague epidemics.
 In addition, Greenlandic ivory may have been supplanted in European markets by cheaper ivory from Africa.
-Despite the loss of contact with the Greenlanders, the Norwegian-Danish crown continued to consider Greenland a dependency.
+Despite the loss of contact with the Greenlanders, Denmark–Norway continued to consider Greenland a dependency.

-Not knowing whether the old Norse civilization remained in Greenland or not—and worried that if it did, it would still be Catholic 200 years after the Scandinavian homelands had undergone the Reformation—a joint merchant-clerical expedition led by the Norwegian missionary Hans Egede was sent to Greenland in 1721.
-Though this expedition found no surviving Europeans, it marked the beginning of Denmark's re-assertion of sovereignty over the island.